Vector35/binaryninja-api/docs/guide/type.md

 * `l` - Set structure size
 * `u` - undefine field

 Structs support the attribute `__packed` to indicate that there is no padding.
-Additionally, function prototypes support the following keywords to indicate their calling convention:
+Additionally, function prototypes support the following keywords to indicate their calling convention or other features:

 ```
 __cdecl